 A simple internet search find that zig-zag running is recommended by Wiki-sites, Tactical “experts”, martial artists, University Police Departments, and military instructors.
 Running in a crouched position is advocated by Universities, self defense instructors, and survival experts.
 It is rare that you will find anyone who recommends running in a straight line away from the shooter.

-In a recent Active Shooter Response class I was teaching at the Tactical Defense Institute, I decided to create a test to see if there was any real difference between running in a straight line, running in a zig-zag pattern, and running in a crouched position.
+In an Active Shooter Response class I was teaching at the Tactical Defense Institute, I decided to conduct a test to see if there was any real difference between running in a straight line, running in a zig-zag pattern, and running in a crouched position.
 Using some Simunitions weapons (Glock 17 pistols that fire a type of paintball) and the students as test subjects, I attempted to simulate an active shooter event.

 I wanted the designated “shooter” to find his target and attempt to shoot it.
 The target (or “runner”) was randomly selected to either run in a straight line, run a zig-zag pattern, or run in a crouch in order to get to cover.
 The runner had to traverse a distance of 30 feet and get behind cover before he was “safe.”

 In a real active shooter event, the shooter won’t know exactly where his victims will be.
 Nor will he know the direction they will be fleeing.
 To simulate this reality, I started the shooter with his back to the runner with 20 feet separating the two.
 The runner could position himself anywhere along a designated line (20 feet away from the shooter) and run to either of the two pieces of cover I had set up.
 That way, when the shooter turned around to fire, he wouldn’t automatically know where the runner was located.